Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 You can notice that the cube gets here sliced to an hexagon (I personally finds this geometrical detail elegant, but it's up to your taste!).

-As you can notice, the robot speed capabilities are not the same in all the directions.
+As you can notice, the robot velocity capabilities are not the same in all the directions.
-Actually, if you notice that speed limits are reached when the target speed is collinear with a wheel, you can intuite this hexagon:
+Actually, if you notice that velocity limits are reached when the target speed is collinear with a wheel, you can intuite this hexagon:

 <center>
     <img src="/assets/robotics/holo_limits.png" width="200" />